bjrnwnklr/Algorithms/Dijkstra.md

     print(dijkstra(edges, "F", "G"))
 ```

+## Implementing Dijkstra to find shortest path in a grid

+Advent of code 2018, day 22, part 2 - solved using Dijkstra search with 3 dimensions (row, columns, tool equipped).

 ## Graphs using networkx / nx.Graph

 The NetworkX library for Python provides a Graph model and many different search algorithms, including Dijkstra.